Applifting/fullstack-exercise/assignment.md

 The response will contain `apiKey` field.
 The API key is used to identify your tenant when using any other API endpoint - make sure to write it down!

+**NOTE**: The key serves purely as an identifier and as such is not considered to be a secret.
+That means you can store it in your repository without worrying about security.

 **Logging in**

 You can now log in with your new tenant.
 Send the following request: